Act / Act of Parliament

 The landscaped gardens and open area surrounding Parliament House, the Beehive, and the Parliamentary Library.

-The central building where the House of Representatives meets.
-It houses the Chamber, select committee meeting rooms, and offices of members of Parliament.
+The central building where the House meets.
+It houses the Chamber, most select committee meeting rooms, and some member’s offices.

-The library and analytical information service for members of Parliament and staff.
+The library and analytical information service for members and staff.

-The exercise of certain powers and the claiming of certain immunities for members of Parliament and other people (officers and witnesses) taking part in Parliament’s proceedings.
+The exercise of certain powers and immunities for members and other people (officers and witnesses) taking part in Parliament’s proceedings.
 Parliamentary privilege is designed to help the House function effectively without outside interference.

-The way in which the House of Representatives conducts its business.
+The way in which the House conducts its business.

-The organisation that provides administrative and support services to the House of Representatives and members of Parliament, and manages Parliament Buildings and Parliament grounds.
+The organisation that provides general administrative and support services to members and the House, and manages Parliament’s buildings and grounds.

 A division of a bill, which contains a group of clauses under a single heading.
 Not all bills are structured with parts.